Alfred Boucher: Biography

-Born in Bouy-sur-Ovin (Nogent-sur-Seine), he was the son of a farmhand who became the gardener of the sculptor Joseph-Marius Ramus, who, after recognizing Boucher's talent, opened his studio to him.
+Born in Bouy-sur-Ovin (Nogent-sur-Seine), he was the son of a farmhand who became the gardener of the sculptor Joseph-Marius Ramus.
+After recognizing Boucher's talent, the sculptor opened his studio to the young man.

-He won the Grand Prix du Salon in 1881 with La Piété Filiale.
-He then moved to Florence for a long period and was a favourite sculptor of presidents and royalty such as George I of Greece and Maria-Pia of Romania.
+Boucher won the Grand Prix du Salon in 1881 with La Piété Filiale.
+For seversl years he practiced his art and also taught aspiring sculptors.
+He moved to Florence for a long period, where he became a favourite sculptor of presidents and royalty, such as George I of Greece and Maria-Pia of Romania.

-He provided inspiration and encouragement to the next generation of sculptors such as Laure Coutan and Camille Claudel.
-The latter was depicted in Camille Claudel lisant by Boucher and later she herself sculpted a bust of her mentor.
-Before moving to Florence and after having taught Claudel and others for over three years, Boucher asked Auguste Rodin to take over the instruction of his pupils.
-This is how Auguste Rodin and Claudel met and their tumultuous and passionate relationship started.
+While living in Paris, Boucher gave free teaching to selected students.
+He provided inspiration and encouragement to the next generation of sculptors, such as Laure Coutan, Jessie Lipscomb, Amy Singer, and Camille Claudel.
+He depicted the latter in Camille Claudel lisant.
+Later Claudel in turn sculpted a bust of her mentor.

+Before moving to Florence and after having taught Claudel and others for more than three years in Paris, Boucher asked his friend and sculptor Auguste Rodin to take over the instruction of his pupils.
+This is how Auguste Rodin and Claudel met.
+Their tumultuous and passionate relationship soon began.

-He founded the studio La Ruche in Montparnasse in 1902 to help young artists.
+Boucher founded the studio La Ruche in Montparnasse in 1902 to help young artists.
 He received the Grand Prix de sculpture de l'Exposition Universelle in 1900.
 He died in Aix-les-Bains at the age of 84.